-The articles of association also regulate the NewCo's internal affairs, including the corporate purpose, the registered office, transfer of quotas or shares, the governance structure, the general meeting quorum and voting majorities, as well as any matters that must be addressed in the bylaws:

-• Filing the deed of incorporation with the commercial registry office for registration and subsequent online publication.
+- The bylaws also regulate the NewCo's internal affairs, including the corporate purpose, the registered office transfer of quotas or shares, the governance structure, the general meeting quorum and voting majorities, and any matters that must be addressed in the bylaws. - Filing the deed of incorporation with the commercial registry office for registration and subsequent online publication.
+Corporate bodies appointment: To be registered with the Commercial Registration